crb912/crb912.github.io/_posts/2021-03-15-move-semantics.md

 ## The performance differences

 I use different  size of doubles(such as 1000,10000, 100000..) to measure the CPU cycles of `copy assignment` and `move assginment` respectively.
-Figure 3 and Figure 4 show a plot of the number of clock cycles required by the two functions for a range values of Vector r.
+Figure 3 and Figure 4 show a plot of the number of clock cycles required by the two functions for a range values of `Vector r`.

 copy assignment: